 • Mobility support + shopping assistance

 If you’re unsure what you qualify for, support coordinators and occupational therapists can assess this accurately.
+Participants who require assistance with everyday living arrangements may also benefit from Supported Independent Living (SIL), which provides ongoing support in shared or individual accommodation settings.

-5. What Evidence You Need for Both Supports
+What Evidence You Need for Both Supports

 Evidence is important for NDIS approval especially when requesting NDIS personal care services.